Affinage

 1. 1998 Medium

-Evidence cDNA cloning, Northern blot, FISH mapping to 16q23 in human tissues
+Evidence cDNA cloning, sequencing, Northern blot, FISH, and somatic cell hybrid mapping of human gamma-adaptin

 PMID:9653655